 January/February 2019 – One last month in Tokyo

 What could have been a hassle turned into a game-changer opportunity.
 To make the most of these additional weeks in Tokyo, I booked an extension at my language school with a 10-hour private lesson package (about 500€).
-With a one-hour lesson every two days, it gave me way more time to enjoy my life in Tokyo and start working on my first freelance missions.
+With a one-hour lesson every two days, I had way more time to enjoy my life in Tokyo, write a comprehensive Visit Tokyo guide on my blog and start my first freelance assignments.

 Having a teacher all for myself with the benefits of the foundations built during my 3-month class just gave me the confidence and conversation practice I was lacking.